3dgeo-heidelberg/dyn_b2h/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This Blender add-on allows exporting an animated Blender scene to a HELIOS++ scene.
-It involves exporting the scene parts (OBJ files) and writing a scene file with sequences of rigid motions for the dynamic objects.
+This repo contains two Blender add-ons which allow exporting an animated Blendr scene to a HELIOS++ scene.
+It involves exporting the scene parts (OBJ files) and writing a HELIOS++ scene file.

+1. **dyn_b2h**:
+    - This add-on is for animated scenes with rigid motions.
+The HELIOS++ scene that is written contains sequences of rigid motions for the dynamic objects.
 As of now, it supports simple motions composed of translations and rotations.
+2. **multi_epoch_b2h**:
+    - This add-on is for any animated scenes, those with rigid motions but also those created with deformation or wind modifiers.
+It allows exporting (static) snapshots of a scene to HELIOS++ XMLs at different timestamps (frames).

 <!-- GETTING STARTED -->
 ## Getting Started

-The Blender add-on is contained in the folder `dyn_b2h`.
+The Blender add-ons are contained in the folders `dyn_b2h` and `multi_epoch_b2h`.

 ### Prerequisites